CCI-MOC/lsvd-rbd/architecture.md

 This defragments the address space, avoids holding locks for too long, and seems to give good write amplification in simulation.
 It needs more testing and tuning, though.

+**read/GC interference** - if we update the object map when we start writing out a GC object, there's a chance that an incoming read will come in for data that's getting copied.
+There are a few ways to deal with this:
+1. deferred map updates.
+Really hard, because other write batches are going to follow the GC write, and we have to keep proper ordering
+2. redirect reads to the in-memory copy.
+Hard for accidental reasons - it crosses boundaries of the abstractions the code has been split into.
+3. stall reads to data that's being garbage collected

+I think (3) is the most reasonable choice - keep a map (in the top-level object) of blocked LBA ranges, and a condition variable to wait until the read isn't interfering with GC anymore.
+The map will be smaller and simpler if we just block out the entire LBA range that's currently being cleaned.

+**cleaner/translation split** - I haven't started this yet, and I'm starting to think that it might be a bad idea.
+In particular we need to keep track of when object writes complete, because (I think) we need to know when all objects up to sequence N have been successfully written, but GC, checkpoints, and data all share the same sequence number space.
+I think it makes sense to have a single object instance, but maybe split the method implementations into multiple files.

 ## To do

 **async requests** - The read cache, translation layer, and some debug functions still use a closure mechanism that's in the process of being replaced by request instances.